 But first, let’s see what is Livestream Shopping

 A very simple definition would be shoppable video.
 Livestream shopping sessions are live video events where viewers watch somebody present a product or service, interact with them, and at the desired moment they buy the products straight from the video experience.
 So, on one side we have somebody showcasing something, and on the other side, we have somebody that wants to purchase the product.
-So, as you can see, although there are a lot of myths about livestream shopping and its implication, it is in fact a very straightforward process.
+As you can see, although there are a lot of myths about livestream shopping, it is in fact a very straightforward process.

 According to a 2018 National Retail Federation (NRF) study, the main reason for which people like to purchase in-store is the fact that they have a better feel and look of the products.
 For more than a quarter of the interviewed consumers, the ability to discuss with a shop assistant is crucial when purchasing products.
 And 1 out 5 customers shop in-store because of the overall atmosphere.
 Let’s not forget that shopping is often more about the experience than it is about the actual products that we are buying.